2020-21 AP Course Audit: What You’ll Need to Do

-If you’re teaching a previously authorized AP Physics 1 course, make sure your school administrator renews your course in 2019-20.
+If you’re teaching a previously authorized AP Physics 1 course, you won’t need to submit anything.
+Your school administrator can simply renew your course for 2020-21.

 Your course must fulfill these requirements.